reedtlr/Employee-Management-in-SQL/README.md

 ## Technologies
 Project is created with:
 * Javascript
+* Node.js
-* Node.js, Inquirer NPM, console.table NPM
+* Inquirer NPM, console.table NPM, uuid NPM
-* MySQL
+* MySQL, mysql NPM

 ## Install
 Download the repository.
 Make sure you have node.js installed.
 Open your terminal and run